Crown-Commercial-Service/ccs-frontend/README.md

 We import the GOV.UK Frontend styles into the main Sass file in our project.
 All our own Sass variables are placed before `@import "node_modules/govuk-frontend/all";` to make sure the right settings have been set before we compile the Sass to CSS.

-The JavaScript is copied from `node_modules/govuk-frontend/all.js` to `public/assets/scripts/all.js`, where it is referenced in all templates.
+The JavaScript is copied from `node_modules/govuk-frontend/all.js` to `public/assets/scripts/all.js` (and `public/assets/scripts/all.min.js`), where it is referenced in all templates.

 As the GOV.UK Frontend does not initialise any scripts by default; all scripts are initialised, using `initAll`, in `app.js`.